Levezze/keye_poc/docs/api.md

 | GET | /healthz | Enhanced health check |

 ### Rate Limiting
-- 60 requests per minute per IP address
+- 60 requests per minute per IP and path
+- `/healthz` uses a shorter decay window internally to avoid interfering with readiness checks during bursts
 - Returns 429 status with `Retry-After` header when exceeded
+- See ADR 0005 for rationale and details

 ### Error Response Format
 All errors return a standardized JSON structure: